Alaska's SHARP Program:

 Update of next SHARP clinician-application opportunities:

-SHARP-II provides loan repayment or direct incentive for to up to an additional 90 healthcare practitioners, each with a 3-year service contract.
+SHARP-II provides loan repayment and direct incentive.
 Both full-time and half-time contract options are available.
 After an initial three years of service, those clinicians in good standing may gain the opportunity for another three-year contract (renewal).

 - Tier-1: Physicians, Dentists and Pharmacists

-- Tier-2: Physician Assistants, Nurse Practitioners, RN-Level Nurse, Physical Therapists, Clinical Psychologists, LCSWs, and Dental Hygienists
+- Tier-2: Physician Assistants, Nurse Practitioners, RN-Level Nurse, Physical Therapists, Clinical Psychologists, Clinical Social Workers, and Dental Hygienists

-SHARP-II has certain stipulations, a key one being that holding a “concurrent service obligation” with virtually any other entity is specifically disallowed (e.g., NHSC, I.H.S., and so on).
-Another key stipulation is that each participating Site must contribute an “employer match” to its clinician’s support-for-service payment, although partial waiver of this may be possible in some circumstances.
-Further, all participating Sites must be within Alaska-designated healthcare service shortage areas (HSSAs).
+SHARP-II has certain stipulations, a key one being that holding a concurrent service obligation with virtually any other entity is specifically disallowed (e.g., NHSC, I.H.S., and so on).
+Another key stipulation is that each participating Site must contribute a partial employer match to its clinician’s support-for-service payment, although reduction of this required match amount may be possible in some circumstances.
+Further, all participating Sites must be within Alaska-designated health care service shortage areas (HCSSAs).
 Sites must accept patients who receive Medicaid or Medicare, and the uninsured on a sliding fee basis.
 Under SHARP-II a significantly expanded range of facilities may become designated as eligible practice Sites.

 To request additional information about the SHARP Program, please fill out the SHARP Inquiry Form.